35 Things to Do in Key West with Kids

 Visit the Tennessee Williams Museum

 The Tennessee Williams Museum is not too far from the Ernest Hemingway House.
-Yet, this museum usually gets overlooked by families like yours.

 Visit the Oldest House in Florida